imthedoggo/buy-recipe/README.md

 # Read me first: buy-recipe

-The goal of this project is to manage superheroes and their attributes: create and fetch superheroes and create new attributes (e.g new powers...).
+The goal of this project is to add recipes to a shopping cart.
+The project is intended to be:
 * Designed simply yet flexible and extendable
 * Clean
 * Well-documented and well-tested

 ## Tech stack:
 * Kotlin
-* Spring 3
+* Spring boot 3.5
 * RESTful endpoints
+* Docker-compose to start the DB
 * Docker to build image & run the project from anywhere
-* Docker-compose to start the DB
 * Postgres as a relational DB
 * Liquibase DB migration tool to set up tables

 ### Assumptions:
 * All the products are always available
 * Anyone can manipulate any cart - no user management expected
+* Simplistic look on product quantities / measures

 ### Functional requirements:
 * get shopping cart content